madmurphy/libconfini/MANUAL.md

 ~~~~~~~~~~~~~~~~~~~~

 A section path starting with a dot expresses nesting to the previous section.
-Hence the last example is equivalent to:
+Hence, the last example is equivalent to:

 ~~~~~~~~~~~~~{.ini}
 [section]